doctore/Spring6Microservices/README.md

 On the other hand, there are other important folders:

-* **configuration** with several classes used to manage several areas such: security, exception handlers, cache, etc.
+* **configuration** with several classes used to manage several areas such: security, documentation, database, cache, exception handlers, etc.
 * **model** to store the entities.
 * **dto** custom objects to contain specific data.
 * **util** to manage the JWS/JWE functionality.